ALTERNATIVE EDUCATION MODELS

 Credit points: 15

 In this subject students investigate, become knowledgeable about, and become empowered to deliver and assess, the various alternative learning models in Victoria in a variety of settings.
-Students also investigate design principles and how to utilise a range of technologies to enhance learning in alternative settings.
-Students consider various applied learning alternatives (VCAL, VET, SBAs), and their power and implementation in different educational settings including: secondary schools, alternative schools eg Community Learning Houses/Networks, and TAFE.
+Students consider various applied learning options (VCAL, VET, SBAs), and their power and implementation in different educational settings including: secondary schools, alternative schools eg Community Learning Houses/Networks, and TAFE.

 SchoolSchool of Education